 The use of High-Frequency and Algorithmic trading in finance, also known as algo-trading, is the application of automated electronic systems for trading strategy execution.
-They are slightly different terms but similar and go together.
+They are slightly different terms but have similarities and tend to go together.

-The core difference between them is that algorithmic trading is designed for long-term trading, while high-frequency trading (HFT) allows to buy and sell at a very fast rate.
-The use of these methods became very common since they beat the human trading capacity making it a far superior option.
+The core difference between them is that algorithmic trading is designed for the long-term, while high-frequency trading (HFT) allows one to buy and sell at a very fast rate.
+The use of these methods became very common since they beat the human capacity making it a far superior option.

-The electronic style trading first surfaced in the seventies with the creation of Nasdaq.
-It was a system that used electronic bulletin board without computer commands.
+The electronic style of trading first surfaced in the seventies with the creation of Nasdaq.
+It was a system that used an electronic bulletin board without computer commands.

 Later in 1987, the Chicago Mercantile Exchange implemented a more widespread platform, Globex, that became fully established in 1992.
 This system traded several assets such as treasuries, foreign exchange, and commodities.